eRose-DatabaseCleaning/TaskList/README.md

 ##Complete list of tasks
 ### Sources (newest to oldest)
 - [x] Lvl 35 cleric passive skill implemented: double skill duration
-- [ ] When you Ctrl+Alt+Click on a drop, you drop it at distance, consuming 1000 stamina
+- [ ] New skill to drop at distance for 1000 stamina
 - [ ] One should also recover MP (like it is done for HP) all the time, not only when using "sit"
 - [x] Add success rate when crafting (with update to show 100% if we have a success rate >=100%)
 - [ ] Add clan skill for: party level (bonus part) +6 production part + clan house